gabrielepompa88/IT-For-Business-And-Finance-2019-20/README.md

 Exam timing: Monday MArch 15th, 2021 h 10:00 - 12:00 (2 hours), Rome time;

-Exam sheet: March_Term.ipynb (you'll find it attached by the beginning of the exam time-window: 10:00 Rome time);
+Exam sheet: Exam_March_Term.ipynb (you'll find it attached by the beginning of the exam time-window: 10:00 Rome time);

 Complete exam sheets must be submitted using this form before the end of the exam time-window: 12:00 Rome time).